MAKEHER PROGRAM BRINGS STEM OPPORTUNITIES TO GIRLS AROUND WYOMING

 The program is intended to support adults who work with youth by building their knowledge in STEM education, maker education, the engineering mindset and design thinking.
 It will also introduce participants to best practices for implementing diverse and inclusive youth programs for girls as part of the Million Girl Moonshot, ultimately to prepare participants to develop their own STEAM programs.

-MakeHER will feature asynchronous and synchronous training opportunities from January through March of 2022, office hours, and culminate at a training at the Coe Makerspace to be held February 18-20, 2022.
+MakeHER features asynchronous and synchronous training opportunities from January through March of 2022, office hours, and culminate at a training at the Coe Makerspace to be held February 18-20, 2022.
 Up to eight scholars will be selected to participate.
 Each scholar will receive a small stipend to cover the costs associated with travel to Laramie.

 Upon completion of the program, participants will be eligible to apply for a small grant from the Alliance to implement MakeHER programs in your community.
 MakeHER Scholars will implement a program for youth between the ages of 8 to 18 sometime during the spring or early summer.
 Ideally the program would be approximately 30 contact hours and include at least 50% female participation.
 These experiences could be in person or virtual depending upon the circumstance in your community.